(Avail. 24/7)

 What Is the Sentence for a RICO Charge?

 Not only will you face up to $250,000 in fines or twice the proceeds of the offense, but you will also face up to twenty years in prison, loss of property, and civil lawsuits, potentially.
-Life in prison is also a possibility if the accompanying criminal charges also carried a life sentence.
+Life in prison is also possible if the accompanying criminal charges also carry a life sentence.

 You lose a lot of your life if you get a RICO conviction.
-The most important takeaway is that you can defend yourself in court with an attorney who has experience handling these types of cases.
+The most important takeaway is that you can defend yourself in court with an attorney with experience handling these cases.

 Grano Law Offices, P.C. will begin investigating the matter immediately on your behalf to determine what evidence the prosecutor has against you, if any, and proceed in a direction that seeks to get your RICO charges dismissed, dropped, or reduced.